-On July 8, 2013, the Company announced that it had entered into an agreement to acquire a 56% interest in Production Sharing Contracts covering three blocks in eastern Georgia (the "Iberia" blocks).
+On July 8, 2013, the Company announced that it had entered into an agreement to acquire a 56% interest in Production Sharing Contracts covering three blocks in eastern Georgia ("Project Iberia").
 On January 2, 2014, the Company announced that it had received Georgian governmental consents for the acquisition.